ubco-cmps/data301_course/notes/week11/test.md

 Content you should review for Test 3 includes:

-- Functions in Python
+- Data Visualization using Seaborn
-- Data Wrangling with Pandas
+- Wrangling with Pandas
+- Principles of Effective Visualizations

 ```{important}
 Remember that for every Test, there is also a Bonus Test and we will take the better of the two scores so there is no harm in doing both Tests.
 A Test and a Bonus Test will be on essentially the same material.